 However, you don’t want the offer to disrupt their reading.
-To avoid this, you can place the offer within the blog post itself.
-Here’s an example from Neil Patel, who has sprinkled lead magnet “ads” throughout his blog posts.
+To avoid this, you can place the offer within the blog post itself or in your sidebar.
+Here’s an example from WPBeginner.

 Although each of these ads is slightly different, they’re all linked to the same optin landing page.
 This way, a reader will have multiple opportunities to subscribe, whenever they are ready.

-Also, Neil doesn’t ask for the email address right away.
-This means he can take advantage of the Zeigarnik effect by asking for a lower commitment first.
+Also, WPBeginner doesn’t ask for the email address right away.
+This means they can take advantage of the Zeigarnik effect by asking for a lower commitment first.
 This is something small, like asking the reader to click on the “Learn More” button.

-Once the user goes to his landing page, Neil will have a better chance of converting them.
+Once the user goes to their landing page, they have a better chance of converting them.

 How to Set Up Inline Optins in OptinMonster

-Want to set up an inline optin like Neil’s?
+Want to set up an inline optin like WPBeginner’s?
 With OptinMonster, you can!

 Create a new optin and select the Inline optin type.
 Then choose from any of our inline themes.
 We’re using Metro in this example.